melarenina/melarenina/README.md

 # Hey, there!

 My name is Marina Melaré and I am a front end developer.
-I'm all the way from Brazil, and currently work at BOSCH.
+I'm all the way from Brazil, and currently work at Grupo SBF.
 You can find me on [Twitter](https://twitter.com/marinamelare), [Instagram](https://instagram.com/melare.nina), [Linkedin](https://www.linkedin.com/in/marina-aguiar-melar%C3%A9-05433016b/) or [Tiktok](https://www.tiktok.com/@melare.nina?is_copy_url=1&is_from_webapp=v1).

 ## 🎶 Music, baby!